aknot242/bigip-blue-green/README.md

 # BIG-IP BlueGreen
 An iControl LX application and API to distribute traffic between application server pools based on a percentage.
 The API is implemented in Javascript/NodeJS and runs on a BIG-IP as an [iControl LX](https://clouddocs.f5.com/products/iapp/iapp-lx/tmos-14_0/) application.
 The user interface is written in [TypeScript](https://www.typescriptlang.org/) and [Angular](https://angular.io/) with [Material](https://material.angular.io/components/select/overview).
 A simple load test implemented in [Locust](https://locust.io/) (for now).

+Currently, the solution only supports HTTP(S) applications and requires the use of cookies in order to work most efficiently.
+As such, a virtual server referenced in a BlueGreen declaration is required to have an HTTP Profile attached to it.
+Once a client has been assigned to a pool at runtime, a cookie is sent to the client in order to continue sending the client to the same pool on subsequent requests.
+The expiration ofthe cookie is fixed at 20 minutes from time of issue.
+If using a distribution value of 0.0 or 1.0, all requests will be sent to the Blue Pool or Green Pool respectively, and no cookie will be issued.

 <img src="images/diagram.png" style="width:900px">

 There are 2 methods to configure BIG-IP BlueGreen: